 Performance Standard: 83% of students in both associate degree recipients and the students who transferred with 24 or more semester hours at community colleges had a GPA equal to or greater than 2.0 after two semesters at a university.
-To be identified as EIP, performance of community college transfer students must be equivalent to the performance of native UNC sophomores and juniors: 87% for 2007-2007.
+To be identified as EIP, performance of community college transfer students must be equivalent to the performance of native UNC sophomores and juniors: 86% for 2008-2009.

-System Results: For students who completed an AA, AS or AFA degree in 2006-2007 and transferred to a UNC institution within a year, 91 percent had a GPA equal to or greater than 2.0 after two semesters at a university.
-For those students who completed 24 or more semester hours in community colleges and transferred to a UNC institution, 86 percent had a GPA equal to or greater than 2.0 after two semesters at a university.
-When the data for both groups are combined, 88 percent of the transfers had a GPA equal to or greater than 2.0 after two semesters at a UNC institution.
-Forty-four (44) community colleges met the 83 percent performance standard; 30 community colleges met the EIP level of performance.
+System Results: For students who completed an AA, AS or AFA degree in 2007-2008 and transferred to a UNC institution within a year, 89 percent had a GPA equal to or greater than 2.0 after two semesters at a university.
+For those students who completed 24 or more semester hours in community colleges and transferred to a UNC institution, 83 percent had a GPA equal to or greater than 2.0 after two semesters at a university.
+When the data for both groups are combined, 85 percent of the transfers had a GPA equal to or greater than 2.0 after two semesters at a UNC institution.
+Thirty-seven (37) community colleges met the 83 percent performance standard.

-MCC Results: For 2007-2008, MCC did not meet the standard.
+MCC Results: For 2008-2009, MCC did not meet the standard.
 Historically, the numbers have been too small to report without violating students' privacy.
 The System Office does not credit a community college with meeting a standard when the numbers are too small to report.
 The College is extremely close to meeting the required cell size of ten students.
-The dataset for the year reported a total of ten MCC students transferred to schools within the UNC system; of this number, six students met the required GPA standard.
+The dataset for the year reported a total of ten MCC students transferred to schools within the UNC system; of this number, nine students met the required GPA standard.